michaelowens/NodeJS-IRC-Bot/README.md

 NodeJS IRC Bot
 ==============
-This is a plugin-based IRC Bot written in NodeJS by Michael Owens (http://www.michaelowens.nl).
+This is a plugin-based IRC Bot written in NodeJS by [Michael Owens](http://www.michaelowens.nl).

 Prerequisites
 =============